maayanassraf/PolybotServiceAWS/README.md

 ## CI/CD pipeline using GitHub Actions

-I have implemented a CI/CD pipline in Github Actions for building & deploying new code versions, for the Polybot and the Yolo5 microservices.
+I have implemented a CI/CD pipline in Github Actions for building infrastructure with terraform, for building new code versions to Polybot & Yolo5 microservices and for deploying latest code versions to the infrastructure.

+- The CI/CD for building in infrastructure with terraform is triggerd manually when choosing wanted region for applying the terraform code in.
+This process is build from 2 workflows.

-The CI/CD is triggered automatically, by pushing code to branch main.
+- The CI/CD for building new code versions is triggered automatically, by pushing code to branch main.

-Meaning, when you make code changes locally, then commit and push them, a new version of Docker image is being built and deployed into the designated EC2 instances (either the two instances of the Polybot or all ASG instances of the Yolo5).
+Meaning, when you make code changes locally, then commit and push them, a new version of Docker image is being built and pushed to DockerHub.
-The process is **fully automated**.

-There are 2 separated GitHub Action workflows for the Polybot and the Yolo5 microservices.
-The implementation is under `.github/workflows/polybot-deployment.yaml` and `.github/workflows/yolo5-deployment.yaml` respectively.
+There are 2 separated GitHub Action workflows one for the Polybot microservice build and one for the Yolo5 microservice build.
+The implementation is under `.github/workflows/polybot-build.yaml` and `.github/workflows/yolo5-build.yaml` respectively.

+- The CI/CD for deploying latest code versions is separated for polybot & yolo5 and triggerd manually.
+The deployment is done to exist infrastructure and triggered when choosing wanted region for applying the terraform code in.
+This process is build from 2 workflows for each microservice.

 ### Implementation

+### The Infrastructure Build

+- This process is build from 2 workflows-
+  1. Infra-provisioning-main.
+  2. Infra-provisioning-region.
+- The `Infra-provisioning-main` workflow is triggered manually, by choosing AWS Region for deploying thw project.
+In this workflow, the `Infra-provisioning-region` workflow is called with needed parameters (such as region, AWS Credentials...)
+- After triggered, the `Infra-provisioning-region` workflow creating terraform workspace for the specific region and build the infrastructure according to the terraform files.

-#### The Polybot Microservice
+#### The Polybot / Yolo5 Microservice Build

+- There is separate build workflow for each microservice.
-- The workflow is triggered by pushing code to the `/polybot` sub-folder.
+- Matching workflow is triggered by pushing code to the `/polybot` or `/yolo5` sub-folders .

-- The workflow is build from 2 jobs-
-  1. **Build** new polybot microservice.
-  2. **Deploy** the new version to required instances.
-- In The Build phase, it builds and pushes new version of Docker images to DockerHub, using the DOCKER_REPO_USERNAME and DOCKER_REPO_PASSWORD secrets.
+- The workflow builds and pushes new version of Docker images to matching DockerHub repo, according to the microservice, using the DOCKER_REPO_USERNAME and DOCKER_REPO_PASSWORD secrets.
+- Every workflow run, build image with 2 tags-
+  1. image version tag - for versioning docs & specific usage.
+  2. latest tag (will be overwritten in new build) - for later deployment use.
+-
 - In The Deployment phase, it gets the polybot EC2's Public IP's by their tags (the EC2 most be running for updating the new docker container on it), it is using the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY secrets for accessing the AWS account.
 - Afterward, it connects to the polybot EC2's by the IP which received as described above, and the EC2_SSH_PRIVATE_KEY provided as secret.
 Then, it stops running container of polybot (if exists) and running new polybot container with the new previous built image.

-#### The Yolo5 Microservice
+#### The Polybot / Yolo5 Microservice Deployment

+- There are separate deployments workflows for each microservice.
+- The deployment process for each microservice is build from 2 workflows-
+  1. {MicroserviceName}-deployment-main.
+  2. {MicroserviceName}-deployment-region.
-- The workflow is triggered by pushing code to the `/yolo5` sub-folder.
+- The `{MicroserviceName}-deployment-main` workflow is triggered manually, by choosing AWS Region for deploying the latest code version to.
-- The workflow is build from 2 jobs-
-  1. **Build** new yolo5 microservice.
-  2. **Deploy** the new version to required running instances and creates new launch template for later uses.
-- In The Build phase, it builds and pushes new version of Docker images to DockerHub, using the DOCKER_REPO_USERNAME and DOCKER_REPO_PASSWORD secrets.
-- In The Deployment phase, it deploys new `launch template` with new version of User-Data (includes the new yolo5 image to run)- it allows the Yolo5 app to be automatically up and running when an instance is being started.
-- Later, it updates the new launch template version as the default version, for future uses of the ASG.
-- Then, it does an `Instance-Refresh` to already running instances of the ASG.
+In this workflow, the `{MicroserviceName}-deployment-region` workflow is called with needed parameters (such as region, AWS Credentials...)
+- After triggerd, the `{MicroserviceName}-deployment-region` workflow running the following steps-
+  1. Gets the Microservice EC2's Public IP's by their tags (if instance has matching tag and not running, it will turn them on), it is using the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY secrets for accessing the AWS account.
+  2. Creates new matching .env file adjusted to the region (includes all environment variables needed by the microservice containers), and use scp command for copy the file to the Microservice EC2's by the IP which received at step 1.
+  3. Connects to the Microservice EC2's by the IP which received at step 1, and by the PRIVATE_KEY provided as secret in the workflow call
+  (the private key is supplied according to region).
+  4. In each EC2, stops running Microservice container (if exists), deletes latest image exist locally and running new microservice container with new latest version exist on DockerHub.

 [DevOpsTheHardWay]: https://github.com/alonitac/DevOpsTheHardWay
 [onboarding_tutorial]: https://github.com/alonitac/DevOpsTheHardWay/blob/main/tutorials/onboarding.md